Key updates to Retailer Terms and Conditions

 - The Retailer must:

 - have an internal Customer complaint handling procedure in accordance with the CEC Solar Retailer Code of Conduct;

 - notify Solar Victoria of any Customer complaint received by the Retailer which:

 - cannot be resolved between the Retailer and the Customer within a reasonable timeframe; or

 - the Retailer is required to refer to the applicable industry Ombudsman or consumer affairs body pursuant to the CEC Solar Retailer Code of Conduct; and

 - provide to Solar Victoria, or its representatives, all reasonable cooperation required in connection with Customer complaints.

-- The Retailer must keep all Customer information collected through its participation in the Program secure and must protect such information from misuse and loss and from unauthorised access, modification or disclosure.
+- The Retailer must keep all Customer information collected through its participation in a Program secure and must protect such information from misuse and loss and from unauthorised access, modification or disclosure.

 General Retailer obligations

-- give a Customer a Customer Quotation prior to installation of an Eligible System; and
+- prior to the installation of an Eligible System:

 Prohibition on making applications for customers